Citrus Varieties Captivating the World's Consumers

 But in order to keep this favourable trade status, Tania said that Australia must differentiate from its competitors and leverage its strengths by promoting a reputation built on the principles of premium quality, green, clean and safe.

-Tania said maintaining this favourable trading reputation will depend on several key factors such as the industry diligently adopting ultra-low chemical residues and being proactive in biosecurity.
+Maintaining this favourable trading reputation will depend on several factors such as the industry adopting ultra-low chemical residues and being proactive in biosecurity.

-“My study tour enabled me to go beyond the farm gate and speak with producers about some of their triumphs and tribulations, which included witnessing the worst citrus disease in the world.
-Biosecurity threats are increasing daily with globalisation rapidly increasing the movement of people and products, which means Australia’s citrus industry must take a lead role in surveillance and pest and disease trapping.
-In the event of an incursion, the industry must be able to manage the situation and work effectively alongside government and biosecurity agencies, and to approach with leadership and ensure the right outcome for growers.
+“My study enabled me to go beyond the farm gate and speak with producers about the worst citrus disease in the world.
+Biosecurity threats are increasing with globalisation rapidly increasing the movement of people and products, which means Australia’s citrus industry must take a lead role in surveillance and pest and disease trapping.
+In the event of an incursion, we must manage the situation and work alongside government and biosecurity agencies and ensure the right outcome for growers.
 It also hit home about the need to protect our industry against such risks and to be diligent when it comes to adopting ultra-low chemical residues, understanding the requirements of specific market maximum residue limits, so as to protect markets at any cost.

 Overall Tania said the experience was a once in a lifetime opportunity and she now looks forward to continually sharing her insights and new knowledge with her peers, particularly on what new citrus varieties can be grown in Australia.